- Call us today on:

 It firstly depends how long the employee has been employed by the employer.

 Since 6th April 2012, an employee has to have 2 years complete service to be eligible to issue a claim to the Employment Tribunal for unfair dismissal.
-If however an employee can claim that their dismissal is connected to a discriminatory reason and they have a protected characteristic, as defined in the Equality Act 2010 (Sex, Disability, Race, Age, Religion, Sexual Orientation), or the reason for the dismissal is for seeking to enforce a statutory right, ie. they have raised a health and safety whistleblowing issue to the employer.
-In those circumstances, an employee may gain protection and be eligible to issue a claim from the date they submit a job application.
+If however an employee can claim that their dismissal is connected to a discriminatory reason and they have a protected characteristic, as defined in the Equality Act 2010 (Sex, Disability, Race, Age, Religion or Religious belief, Sexual Orientation, Undergoing gender reassignments, pregnancy or maternity, marriage or civil partnership), or the reason for the dismissal is for seeking to enforce a statutory right, ie. they have raised a health and safety issue to the employer and/or whistle-blowing.
+In those circumstances, an employee may gain protection and be eligible to issue a claim from when they submit a job application.

 Where there are no such issues, an employer can dismiss an employee on notice who has up to 1 year 51 weeks service.

 For employees who have more than 2 years service but who are failing to adequately perform their job role, then it would be reasonable to meet with the employee to explain what is required and how they are failing to fulfil their duties.
-The employer should set SMART (specific measurable achievable reasonable targets) for the employee to achieve within a set timescale, it may be helpful for both the employee and the employer to have these targets documented in a performance improvement plan (PIP).
+The employer should set SMART (specific, measurable, achievable, reasonable and time specific targets) for the employee to achieve within a set timescale, it may be helpful for both the employee and the employer to have these targets documented in a performance improvement plan (PIP).
 If the employer is considering coupling the performance improvement plan with a disciplinary warning, the employee should be informed of their right to be accompanied at a meeting which may result in a disciplinary sanction being imposed on them.

 If you would like assistance in managing problems with staff who are under performing, please contact us.